LSS-Manager/LSSM-V.4/docs/en_GB/README.md

 @[code js](@userscript)

+#### Step 2.5: Activate developer mode or switch to Firefox

+If you use "Google Chrome" or a browser based on Chromium, it may be necessary to activate developer mode in order to execute userscripts.
+If you don't want to switch to Firefox, you can find the following at [https://www.tampermonkey.net/faq.php?locale=en#Q209](https://www.tampermonkey.net/faq.php?locale=en#Q209) for instructions on how to activate developer mode.

 ### Step 3: Activate
 LSSM indicator is the LSSM logo or (if set accordingly in the [settings](settings.md)) a green text `LSSM V.4`.
 If you are in missionchief but do not see this indicator in the upper right corner, click on the tampermonkey icon in your browser and check if the switch for LSS-Manager script is set to `on`.